 My kids eat peanut butter and jelly sandwiches like they are going out of style.
 I've teased for the longest time that my oldest son, Eli, has survived most of his life on a strict peanut butter diet.

-If you’ve never looked at the nutrition label on a typical jelly jar – then let me fill you in.
-Conventional jams and jellies are basically fruit flavored sugar.
-Of course there are low sugar varieties, but they come in tiny (and WAY overpriced) jars, that make them a not so great option for families.
+If you've never looked at the nutrition label on a typical jelly jar - then let me fill you in.
+Conventional jams and jellies are basically fruit-flavored sugar.
+Of course, there are low sugar varieties, but they come in tiny (and WAY overpriced) jars, which make them a not so great option for families.

 I decided to try out this homemade version on my kids and it was a HUGE hit!